JohnnyDiep1021/Personal-Budget-App/README.md

 Utilizing and simulating the e-saving functionalities of the actual banking app, [Personal Budget/ E-Saving App](https://personal-budget-f770f.web.app/auth) helps to facilitate budget allocation and saving effortlessly.
 The app was built with a modern, and simplistic UI and easy-to-use features.
 It was incorporated all the underlying traits of a responsive full-stack MERN application and only used as a personal project.
 This app is completely responsive and compatible with all digital devices from mobiles to computers. **E-Saving app** will enable users to have a fresh and intriguing experience in allocating and managing personal budgets.

 ## Features
-1. Display an overall view including an analytic graph of yearly registered users and multiple statistical cards and boards.
-2. Search engine
-3. Manipulate user's data via an administrative table/ data grid:
-   + View and update user account's data (name, bio, username, membership,...).
+1. Sign up for a new account or sign in for an existing one by using email/ username and password (with detailed input prompts).
+2. Perform CRUD operations on envelopes:
-   + Create new users.
+  + Create new envelopes with title, budget, and detailed notes.
-4. Manipulate movie's data via an administrative table/ data grid:
-   + View and update movie's data (title, genre, image, trailer, video...).
+  + View all current created envelopes in the home page.
+  + Update current envelope's data ( title, amount of money, and detailed notes).
+  + Delete current envelopes permanently.
+3. Perform some CRUD operations on personal account information:
-   + Create new movies.
+  + Create a new user account.
+  + View personal information (username. email, expertise, name).
+  + Self-customize/ edit personal information such as uploading profile image, or modifying personal data.
+4. Transfer money between different envelopes.
+5. Deposit virtual money into the envelopes.
-5. Auto account login/ logout (expired in 1 hour)
+6. .
+Auto account login/ logout (expired in 1 hour)

 ## How to use?
 Only administrators are allowed to access the **Dashboard app**: